 AN10A's phased array system is a novel, range-extending solution that will expand the physical boundaries of moonwalks and thus increase scientific yield.
 The system will be designed with a space-conscious approach, leveraging a lightweight frame, low power consumption, and collapsibility.
-The AN10A team will build a functional prototype of this system-verifying its specifications with field tests and simulation-with an expected cost of \$99.24.
+The AN10A team will fabricate this system with an expected cost of \$99.24.